paulguy/MPV-VJ2/README.txt

       "P" - Played (Won't be selected for random play) (Double click to toggle)
       Keys:
-        Double click - Cue this playlist and item and play immediately ENTER - Cue selected item for this playlist (Won't necessarily be played next unless this playlist is cued as well) DELETE - Delete selected items
+        Double click - Cue this playlist and item and play immediately C - Cue selected item for this playlist (Won't necessarily be played next unless this playlist is cued as well) DELETE - Delete selected items
         CTRL+F - Search